oonabaktiap/sam-ts-boilerplate/README.md

 # sam-ts-boilerplate
-boilerplate project for creating AWS lambda function project with typescript, typeorm, and jest
+boilerplate project for AWS lambda function project with typescript, typeorm, and jest.
+In the future can add Lambda Layers (for internal dependencies), Redis,